ethankershner/ethankershner.github.io/index.md

 ## About Me

 I am a Data Analyst and Scientist currently living in Doylestown, Pennsylvania.
-I gained my initial data analysis skills through the study of Behavioral Neuroscience at Allegheny College, where I graduated with a B.S. in 2020.
+I gained my initial data analysis skills through the study of Behavioral Neuroscience.
 Since then I have applied data science techniques to generate key insights and solve problems in business settings.
 Through the joint use of statistical analysis and data analysis packages I have succesfully informed and optimized business decision-making processes.
 In order to improve my skills and solve interesting problems, I have completed numerous personal projects which are presented here.
 Among my values as a data analyst are: clear and accessible visualization and data comprehension, rigorous validation of statistical assumptions used, and the judicious application of regression and classifcation algorithms.

+I graduated from Allegheny College in 2020 with a B.S. in Neuroscience.

 Contact: [kershner.ethan@gmail.com](kershner.ethan@gmail.com)